ChristinaChina/mywebsite/content/en/research/2023-12-28 Academic Writing Practice|Relational Practices of Digital Mourning Through the Lens of Continuing Bonds.md

 # References
 Albert, D. Z. (2003).
 Time and chance.
 Harvard University Press.

 Bauman, Z. (2013).
 Liquid modernity.
 John Wiley & Sons.

 Beaunoyer, E., & Guitton, M. J. (2021).
 Cyberthanathology: Death and beyond in the digital age.
 Computers in Human Behavior, vol. 122, 106849.

 Bian, Donglei & Zhang, Xiying.
 (2006).
 The advent of media time: A study of the origin, formation and characteristics of time concepts shaped by communication media.
 Journalism and Communication Research（Chinese Journal） , vol. 01, pp. 32-44+95.

 Bingaman, K. A. (2020).
 Pastoral and Spiritual Care in a Digital Age: The Future is Now.
 Lexington Books.
 Braun, V., & Clarke, V. (2006).
 Using Thematic Analysis in Psychology.
 Qualitative Research in Psychology, vol. 3, no. 2, pp. 77-101.

 Brubaker, J. R., & Hayes, G. R. (2011, March).
 “We Will Never Forget You [Online]” an Empirical Investigation of Post-Mortem Myspace Comments.
 In Proceedings of the ACM 2011 Conference on Computer Supported Cooperative Work , pp. 123-132.

 Brubaker, J. R., Hayes, G. R., & Dourish, P. (2013).
 Beyond the Grave: Facebook as a Site for the Expansion of Death and Mourning.
 The Information Society, vol. 29, no. 3, pp. 152-163.

 Brubaker, J. R., Hayes, G. R., & Mazmanian, M. (2019).
 Orienting to networked grief: Situated perspectives of communal mourning on Facebook.
 Proceedings of the ACM on Human-Computer Interaction, vol. 3(CSCW), pp. 1-19.

 Carey, J. W. (1967).
 Harold Adams Innis and Marshall McLuhan.
 The Antioch Review, vol. 27, no. 1, pp. 5-39.

 Carroll, B., & Landry, K. (2010).
 Logging on and Letting Out: Using Online Social Networks to Grieve and to Mourn.
 Bulletin of Science, Technology & Society, vol. 30, no. 5, pp. 341-349.

 Castells, M. (2011).
 The rise of the network society.
 John wiley & sons.

 Cesare, N., & Branstad, J. (2018).
 Mourning and Memory in the Twittersphere.
 Mortality, vol. 23, no.1, pp. 82-97.

 Dalsgaard, S., & Nielsen, M. (2013).
 Introduction: Time and the field.
 Social Analysis, vol. 57, no. 1, pp. 1-19.

 De Groot, J. M. (2012).
 Maintaining Relational Continuity with the Deceased on Facebook.
 OMEGA-Journal of Death and Dying, vol. 65, no. 3, pp. 195-212.

 De Vries, B., & Rutherford, J. (2004).
 Memorializing Loved Ones on the World Wide Web.
 OMEGA-Journal of Death and Dying, vol. 49, no. 1, pp. 5-26.

 Doka, K. J. (1999).
 Disenfranchised grief.
 Bereavement care, vol. 18, no. 3, pp. 37-39.

 Fong, C. H., & Chow, A. Y. (2017).
 Continuing Bonds as a Double-Edged Sword in Bereavement?.
 In Continuing Bonds in Bereavement (pp. 276-286).
 Routledge.

 Godbey, G., Mowen, A., & Ashburn, V. A. (2010).
 The benefits of physical activity provided by park and recreation services: The scientific evidence.
 Ashburn, VA: National Recreation and Park Association.

 Giaxoglou, K. (2015).
 ‘Everywhere I Go, You’re Going with Me’: Time and Space Deixis as Affective Positioning Resources in Shared Moments of Digital Mourning.
 Discourse, Context & Media, vol. 9, pp. 55-63.

 Giaxoglou, K., & Döveling, K. (2018).
 Mediatization of emotion on social media: Forms and norms in digital mourning practices.
 Social Media+ Society, vol. 4, no. 1, 2056305117744393.

 Grider, N. (2007).
 Faces of the Fallen and the Dematerialization of US War Memorials.
 Visual Communication, vol. 6, no. 3, pp. 265-279.

 Haverinen, A. (2014).
 Death and mourning rituals in online environments.
 J@ rgonia, vol. 24, pp. 35-41.

 Harvey, D. (2020).
 The condition of postmodernity.
 In The New social theory reader (pp. 235-242).
 Routledge.

 Jiang, Hong, Angela Hu, & Fang, Xiexuan.
 2011 A new species of the genus Pseudopterus (Coleoptera, Staphylinidae) from China.
 (2022).
 Interfaces of life and death: Numbers with the dead [Interaction].
 Journal of Communication and Society（Chinese Journal）, vol. 62, pp. 69-103.

 Klass, D., Silverman, P., & Nickman, S. (1996).
 Continuing Bonds: New Understandings of Grief.
 New York, NY: Routledge.

 Klass, D., Silverman, P. R., & Nickman, S. (2014).
 Continuing Bonds: New Understandings of Grief.
 Oxford: Taylor & Francis.

 Ma, Zheng & Lu, Pei.
 (2007).
 The communication interpretation of online mourning.
 Young Journalist （Chinese Journal）,vol. 14, pp. 146-147.

 Merriam, S. B., & Tisdell, E. J. (2015).
 Qualitative Research: A Guide to Design and Implementation.
 John Wiley & Sons.

 Miles, M. B., & Huberman, A. M. (1994).
 Qualitative Data Analysis: An Expanded Sourcebook.
 Sage.

 Mulrine, S. (2020).
 Death and Grief in Working-class Communities: Narratives of Recently Bereaved Carers (Doctoral dissertation, Teesside University).

 Oberoi, N., & Kakar, V. (2016).
 Mourning with social media: Rewiring grief.
 Indian Journal of Positive Psychology, vol. 7, no. 3, pp. 371-375.

 Öhman, C. J., & Watson, D. (2019).
 Are the Dead Taking Over Facebook?
 A Big Data Approach to the Future of Death Online.
 Big Data & Society, vol. 6, no. 1, 2053951719842540.

 Peng, Lan.
 (2020).
 Divide and overlap: Time in the mobile era.
-Journal of Northwest Normal University (Social Science Edition, Chinese Journal）,vol. 5, pp. 21-28.
+Journal of Northwest Normal University (Social Science Edition, Chinese Journal),vol. 5, pp. 21-28.

 Pearce, C., & Komaromy, C. (2021).
 Introduction: Narrating Death.
 In Narratives of Parental Death, Dying and Bereavement: A Kind of Haunting (pp. 1-32).
 Cham: Springer International Publishing.

 Roberts, R. C. (2004).
 The Blessings of Gratitude: A Conceptual Analysis.
 The Psychology of Gratitude, pp. 58-78.

 Root, B. L., & Exline, J. J. (2014).
 The Role of Continuing Bonds in Coping with Grief: Overview and Future Directions.
 Death Studies, vol. 38, no. 1, pp. 1-8.

 Sumiala, J. (2021).
 Mediated Death.
 John Wiley & Sons.

 Sun Qua.
 (2022).
 The “viewing” of writing in the digital plane: Reflections on the media history of “pop-ups”.
 Journalist (Chinese Journal), vol. 12, pp. 41-52.

 Tetteh, D. A., & Akhther, N. (2021).
 Openness and Topic Avoidance in Interpersonal Communication about Ovarian Cancer: An Uncertainty Management Perspective.
 Qualitative Research in Medicine & Healthcare, vol. 5, no. 3.

 Urry, J. (2001).
 The sociology of space and place.
 The Blackwell companion to sociology, pp. 3-15.

 Walter, T. (2015).
 New Mourners, Old Mourners: Online Memorial Culture as a Chapter in the History of Mourning.
 New Review of Hypermedia and Multimedia, vol. 21, no. 1-2, pp. 10-24.

 Walter, T. (2017).
 What Death Means Now: Thinking Critically about Dying and Grieving.
 Policy Press.

 Walter, T., Hourizi, R., Moncur, W., & Pitsillides, S. (2012).
 Does the Internet Change How We Die and Mourn?
 Overview and Analysis.
 Omega-Journal of Death and Dying, vol. 64, no. 4, pp. 275-302.

 Whitrow, G. J., & Fraser, J. T. (2003).
 What is Time?.
 Oxford University Press, USA.

 Xu, Y., & Dong, C. (2019).
 Mourning Behaviour and Social Norms in Social Media.
 Journalism & Writing（Chinese Journal）, vol. 11, pp. 49-54.
-Yan, Feng.
-(2018).
-“Scene” as Life World PhD (Dissertation, Shanghai Normal University).
-Ph.

 Williams, A. L., & Merten, M. J. (2009).
 Adolescents’ online social networking following the death of a peer.
 Journal of Adolescent Research, vol. 24, no. 1, pp. 67-90.

 Zhao, Yonghua.
 (2021).
 Communication bias in the Internet: temporal bias in the spatial limit.
 Journal of Peking University (Philosophy and Social Science Edition, Chinese Journal) ,vol. 6, pp. 130-137.

 Zhou, Baohua & Zhong, Yuan.
 (2021).
 “Spring blossoms and fall winds”: social media, collective mourning and extended emotional space - a computational communication analysis of Li Wenliang’ s microblog comments (2020-2021).
 International Journalism（Chinese Journal）, vol. 3, pp. 79-106.

 Zhou, Xiaomeng, Gao, Pengyu & Qin, Yuming.
 (2017).
 Video pop-ups:a postmodern textual vortex--Taking Bilibili website as an example.
 Modern Audiovisual vol. 10, pp. 36-42.